Everything You Need to Know About the Digital LSAT Exam

 OK, but how am I going to study to take the digital LSAT?

 Good question!
 LSAC is offering a limited amount of practice exams on its digital familiarization page, but that’s not enough.
 Our advice: to prepare for the digital LSAT you should … I don’t know … practice LSAT questions in a digital format?
 Shocking, I know.

-Any test prep service worth its salt will have some digital component that will give you some experience answering LSAT question in a digital format.
+Any LSAT test prep service worth its salt will have some digital component that will give you some experience answering LSAT question in a digital format.
 For Blueprint specifically, our students have been doing their homework through a digital interface for years.
-And recently, we just switched up the format of the practice exams students can take with us.
-Our students can now take any practice exam online, in a format that looks exactly like the testing software the real test will use.
+We recently switched up the format of the LSAT practice exams students can take with us.
+Our students can now take any practice exam online, in a digital format that looks exactly like the testing software the real test will use.
 So our students will be able to get a lot of experience with the digital LSAT.
 You can check this out, gratis, with our free LSAT prep bundle.

-If you want to go all-in in your LSAT studies, considering acquiring a tablet.
+If you want to go all-in in your LSAT prep studies, considering acquiring a tablet.
 The digital LSAT will be administered on a Microsoft Surface Go, so if you want to really replicate grab that one.
-But, really, all tablets on the market are fairly similar, so any tablet will get close enough to the real test experience.
+But, really, all tablets on the market are fairly similar, so any tablet will get close enough to the actual LSAT test experience.

 Sounds good, but I have a few more hyper-specific questions!

 OK!
 But let’s make this quick.
 We’re running out of space for this blog.
 Let’s do this lightning round-style.